How Optimal is Greedy Decoding for Extractive Question Answering?: Introduction

 \section{Introduction}

 Extractive question answering is the task of answering a question given a passage, assuming the answer appears as a span in the passage.
+It is a main component in state-of-the-art methods for open-domain question answering \cite{karpukhin-etal-2020-dense, izacard-grave-2021-leveraging}, and can facilitate numerous other NLP tasks, such as relation extraction \cite{levy-etal-2017-zero}, coreference resolution \cite{wu-etal-2020-corefqa}, named entity recognition \cite{li-etal-2020-unified}, and more.
 Generative language models usually address this task via greedy decoding algorithms, which do not guarantee two key properties: (1) they are not \textit{extractive}, i.e. they can produce texts that are not spans in the passage, (2) they are not \textit{exact}, i.e. they do not necessarily generate the most probable output according to the model.
 In this work, we show that despite lacking any formal guarantees, greedy decoding can approach the performance of a theoretically optimal decoding algorithm across a variety of extractive question answering benchmarks, even when only a few training examples are available.

 To that end, we introduce \textit{exact-extract}, a decoding algorithm that efficiently calculates the model-assigned probabilities of all spans in the passage, allowing us to (provably) select the most probable span.
 We compare greedy decoding with exact-extract on the recently-proposed few-shot question answering benchmark \cite{ram-etal-2021-shot}, which contains subsampled training sets of 16 to 1024 examples from 8 different datasets.
 Specifically, we fine-tune a pretrained language model, T5-large \cite{2020t5}, and measure the performance of both decoding algorithms.